talhasaruhan/cpp-matmul/README.md

 My multithreaded implementation is only 2.1 times slower than a professional BLAS package (18.9 seconds vs 8.9 seconds) and is even slightly faster than the Eigen library.

-If I’d implemented Strassen’s algorithm, assuming same constants, the program would run (10^4)^(3-2.8) = 6.3 times faster.
-Obviously Strassen’s constant is perceptibly larger, but I think it’s safe to assume it would improve the overall performance to a level more comparable with numpy.
+If I had implemented Strassen’s algorithm, for the 10K case, we could naively expect the program to run (10^4)^(3-2.8) = 6.3 times faster.
+Obviously Strassen’s constant for big O notation is much larger, so in real life the performance benefit would likely to be far less than that.
+But at the end, I think it’s safe to assume that Strassen's would still improve the overall performance to a level more comparable with numpy for larger matrices (>10K?).

 # Code details: